 II.
 Resolution of Conflicts

 We define conflict as a disagreement through which the parties involved perceive a threat to their needs, interests, or concerns.
 Idaho INBRE encourages the active resolution of conflicts in order to maintain and promote a fair and productive environment for all participants.
-Participants are encouraged to maintain and utilize open communications to promote and maintain a civil and humane resolution of any and all conflicts.
+Participants are encouraged to maintain and utilize open communication to promote and maintain a civil and humane resolution of any and all conflicts.
 The Idaho INBRE program encourages the resolution of conflict at the earliest opportunity, or the lowest step in whatever dispute resolution process is used.
 Both formal procedures and informal conflict resolution mechanisms are provided.
 Participants are encouraged to use informal resolution whenever appropriate.
 Together, the resources listed below are intended to provide fair, thoughtful, and effective means to manage and/or resolve conflict situations.